No, Bari Weiss is not “Just Asking Questions”

 Meanwhile, being a progressive political commentator is a much less exciting thing to the world of people with money.

-In college, I managed to get into talks with the editor of a nationwide campus Jewish publication called “New Voices”.
+In college, I managed to get into talks with the editor of a nationwide campus Jewish publication called New Voices.
 They were searching for a new editor, and interviewed me and 19 other candidates.

-Now, I’m not saying that young-me was such a great writer that I was a shoo-in for the job, but in college my opinion pieces were republished hundreds of times in other newspapers across the country, just because the other schools’ papers noticed them on a wire service and found them unusually good.
+Now, I’m not saying that young-me was such a great writer that I was a shoo-in for the job, but in college my opinion pieces were republished hundreds of times in other newspapers across the country, after other schools’ papers noticed them on a wire service and found them unusually good.
 So at least I think there’s good evidence that as far as professional readiness goes, I was eligible.

 But I knew, of course, that my politics might be a blocker.
 I wrote a proposal explaining that while I’d criticized Israeli policy, I loved Israel, supported security for Jewish people and the right of Jewish people to live in Israel, and as editor, would emphatically embrace pro-Israel voices, as well as ones critical of Israeli policy.